pal03377/master-thesis/thesis.typ

   feedback suggestions // object based on the similarity of the submissions' code and existing feedback.
   Only if sufficient historical submission data and feedback are available can ThemisML provide feedback suggestions. // constraint of action
-]
+] <frFeedbackSuggestionsByThemisML>
-#fr[
+//#fr[
-  *Replace Themis Grading App Integration*
+//  *Replace Themis Grading App Integration*
-  With the inclusion of ThemisML in Athena, // condition the existing integration // subject of the Themis grading app should be replaced // action with an API call to Artemis. // object
+//  With the inclusion of ThemisML in Athena, // condition
+//  the existing integration // subject
+//  of the Themis grading app should be replaced // action
+//  with an API call to Artemis. // object
-  The replacement should not affect the functionality of the Themis grading app. // constraint of action ]
+//  The replacement should not affect the functionality of the Themis grading app. // constraint of action
+//] <frReplaceThemisGradingAppIntegration>

 // TODO: Do I need to make the FRs more granular?
 Moritz has 15.
 Here are 11.